scantling4/Credit_Risk_Analysis/README.md

 ## Results

 ### Naive Random Oversampling results:
-- The balance accuracy score was 66% which is considered low.
+- The balance accuracy score was 66%.
+This is considered to be low.

-- The precision for high_risk was 1%, which is low positivity.
+- The precision for high_risk was 1% which is very low.
 The recall was 66%.

 ![Naive Random](/naive_random.png)

 ### SMOTE Oversampling results:
-- Balance accuracy score was about 63% which is considered low.
+- Balance accuracy score was about 63%.
+This is considered to be low.

-- The precision for high_risk was 1% which denotes low positivity.
+- The precision for high_risk was 1% which is very low.
 The recall was 61%.

 ![Oversampling](/oversampling.png)

 ### Undersampling ClusterCentroids results:
--Balance accuracy score was 52% which is low.
+-Balance accuracy score was 52%.
+This is considered to be low.

 -The precision for low_risk was 99% which is very high.
 The recall was 40%.

 ![undersampling](/undersampling.png)

 ### Combination Sampling With SMOTEENN results:
--Balance accuracy score was 64% which is low.
+-Balance accuracy score was 64%.
+This is considered to be low.

 -The precision for low_risk was 99% which is very high.
 The recall was 57%.

 ![combination](/combination.png)

 ### Balanced Random Forest Classifier results:
 -Balance accuracy score was 79%.

 -The precision for low_risk was 99% which is very high.
 The recall was 91%.